getbraincloud/braincloud-docs/docs/api/2_capi/playerstate/setuserstatus.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-attributeNames | Array of attribute names.
+statusName | Name of the status. durationSecs | An active duration. details | Json String to add additional details.